SAP-samples/abap-platform-rap640/exercises/ex5/README.md

 This role allows the user to access ADT and get the URL of any service binding preview.
 However, the user still lacks access to the actual service binding (i.e: it cannot use the application preview).
 This will be addressed in the next step.

-### Check authorization use case - Test user access with restricted authorizations
+# Step 2: Check authorization use case - Test user access with restricted authorizations

 For demonstration purposes and to keep this tutorial as modular as possible, you will now create a new service binding on which you will perform the authorizations tests: connect to your system via ADT and navigate to the package `Z_PURCHASE_REQ_###` containing the RAP BO, right click on the Service Definition `ZUI_SHOPCART_###` and select **New Service Binding**, input the Name `ZUI_SHOPCART_WRAPPER_O4_###`and a Description, and choose the **Binding Type** = `OData V4 - UI`: